-To commemorate the signing of the Élysée Treaty on 22nd January 1963, Mrs. Stéphanie Rivoal, Ambassador of France to Uganda, and Dr. Peter Blomeyer, Ambassador of the Federal Republic of Germany to Uganda, hosted a Peace & Reconciliation Award Ceremony and a Musical Brunch at the French Residence on Sunday.
+To commemorate the signing of the Élysée Treaty 55 years ago on 22nd January 1963, Mrs. Stéphanie Rivoal, Ambassador of France to Uganda, and Dr. Albrecht Conze, Ambassador of the Federal Republic of Germany to Uganda, hosted a Peace & Reconciliation Award Ceremony and a Reception at the German Residence on Monday, 22nd January 2018.

-In their speeches the Ambassadors referred to the long history of relation between the two countries, once defined by hatred and war, which is nowadays characterized by cooperation, joint efforts and partnership.
+In their speeches the Ambassadors referred to the long history of relation between the two countries, once defined by hatred and war, which is nowadays characterized by cooperation, joint efforts, partnership and friendship.

-After the official part Afrie & Band entertained the guests and even made them dance in the heat of the day.
+After the official part the live band Magic Hornz entertained the guests for the rest of the evening.

-Find below the speeches of the two Ambassadors and the Awardee.
+Find below the speeches of the two Ambassadors:

 Enlarge imageStéphanie Rivoal, Ambassador of France and Dr. Albrecht Conze, Ambassador of Germany (© German Embassy Kampala)